jdriselvato/NDS-Homebrew-Development/README.md

 # Repo Examples

+#### *8. bitmap-sprite-movement* (Novice)
+It's about time we actual use images we'd use in a video game, bitmap sprites.
+I've provided a sprite sheet that's free to use for any of your personal projects.
+We'll use this sprite sheet to move the character around the top screen and use different angles to show movement.
+Example, moving right shows the character looking right.

 #### *7. basic-sprite-collision* (Novice)
 This source code explores the understanding of Sprite Collision detection.
 Obviously one of the more important parts of developing a game is allowing a reaction based on two sprites touching.
 In this example, we'll have a center object (wall) that will notify the user it's entering boundries.
 This is considered basic and does not contain any physics or any dynamic hit detection.